 - Exclude excessive water run-off from a sub-floor area by the installation of ag-drains.
 Make sure there is adequate cross flow ventilation in the sub-floor area.
 Look for signs of dampness in the wall cavities, broken roof tiles, faulty guttering and the like.
 High humidity, dampness or moisture accumulating in a wall cavity is of high risk to encouraging large scale termite activity inside the building.

 - Ensure inspection access is unimpeded, particularly in sub-floor areas of suspended floors, in order to look for evidence of termite activity.
 If your home is on concrete slab on-ground flooring, make sure you can inspect the entire external slab edge for evidence of termite mud-shelter tubes.
-Do NOT allow this area to be covered by pavers, landscaping, planter pots, etc, as termites often gain entry into the wall cavity through external weep holes and gaps in the mortar of brick-work.
+Do NOT allow this area to be covered by pavers, landscaping, planter pots, concrete paths, etc, as termites often gain entry into the wall cavity through external weep holes and gaps in the mortar of brick-work.

 - If you find live termites DO NOT disturb the area.
 DO NOT use spray insecticides on the termites.
 If sufficiently disturbed, the termites may move elsewhere and not be rediscovered until severe damage has been done.
 The termite controller can install a termite bait on the termite activity area aimed at elimination of the entire colony and protection for your Melbourne home.